konradkar2/netns5g/README.md

 ## free5gc webconsole

-Webconsole executable has to placed in same location as other NF.
+Webconsole executable has to be placed in the same location as other NF.

 To access it just go to http://10.0.123.201:5000 on your host browser.

 ## Traffic capture

-Each NF endpoint traffic can be separetely captured from host.
+Each NF endpoint traffic can be separately captured from the host.
-Sum of the traffic can be found at br1.
+The Sum of the traffic can be found at br1.

 ![Alt text](assets/traffic.png?raw=true "Traffic")